CeeDeeLight/CeeDeeLight/README.md

 - 👀 I’m interested in Full Stack Web Dev.
 - 🌱 I’m currently learning JavaScript and any thing related to Full Stack Web Dev.
 - 💞️ I’m looking to collaborate on anything related to frontend web dev.
-- 📫 How to reach me through github.
+- 📫 You can reach me through github.

 <!---
 CeeDeeLight/CeeDeeLight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.